Hunter16x2-8/ImageReader_ML_Project/README.md

 ### **Installation:**

 1. Open a Colab notebook.
+2. Copy the API keys and paste them in secrets (in Key Box).
+3. Name their secret Keyword as 'gemini' for Gemini API Key and for ElevenLabs API Key name this secret Keyword as 'Elevenlabs'.

-2. Run the  commands in a code given in this file ImageReader.ipynb
+4. Run the  commands in a code given in this file ImageReader.ipynb